Food and water in New York City: Greenmarket

 To protect the water supply from surface runoff and promote regional agriculture, rural and urban New Yorkers developed an alliance called the New York City Watershed Whole Farm Program, which promotes sustainable agriculture in New York State.
 With financial assistance from the city, upstate farmers implement nutrient management, pesticide management and related watershed management techniques to reduce runoff from their lands.
 The city's urban population serves as a local market for upstate farmers, particularly through Greenmarket, a farmer's market founded in 1976 by the Council on the Environment of New York City.
 Upstate farmers sell their products at Greenmarket locations.

 Greenmarket provides regional small family farmers with opportunities to sell their fruits, vegetables and other farm products at open-air markets in the city.
 The program expanded to 45 markets in 2006—the largest expansion in its then-30-year history—but the resulting Greenmarket expansions were too small or too infrequently patronized to be profitable.
 The most famous Greenmarket location is the Union Square Greenmarket, held four days a week throughout the year.
 In 2003, 250,000 customers a week purchased 1,000 varieties of fruits and vegetables at the market.

 School lunches

 New York City provides over 40,000 meals a day to children through the SchoolFoods program.
 Most of the fruit served in public and charter schools operated by New York City Department of Education (NYCDOE) is local.
 A project to bring New York State apples to city school cafeterias has also increased fruit consumption among school children.
 As of 2007, policy work was focused on the task of bringing more local food to school lunches to give children healthy meals while supporting agriculture in the region.
 However, there was no plan to expand the program as of 2015.

 The NYCDOE also has a summer-meals program operated by SchoolFoods, which offers free lunches to children under 18.
 These summer lunches are distributed at over 1,100 parks, pools, libraries, schools, and shelters every year.
 Over 7 million lunches were distributed in summer 2012.

+After the beginning of the COVID 19 crisis in March 2020, NYCDOE offered "Grab and go" lunches at over 500 schools across the five boroughs to anyone who needed them.